 Glycogen

-If you'd like to learn more about glycogen , we have several guides that will help you learn how, how much, and why to recover. ( a guide to glycogen storage, a guide to glycogen recovery in stages , and a guide to glycogen threshold levels .)
+If you want to learn more about glycogen , we have several guides that will teach you how, how much, and why to replenish it. ( guide: a lot to say about glycogen , guide: how glycogen is stored , guide: staged recovery , and guide: does glycogen threshold exist ?)

 During most activities, both muscle and liver glycogen are used.
 Glycogen stores are important because, below a critical level, they are associated with poor performance, especially at higher intensities.

-Very little muscle glycogen is resynthesized in a 2-hour window.
+Very little muscle glycogen is resynthesized within a 2-hour window.
 This is because ingested carbohydrates are preferentially stored in the liver.
-When glucose is absorbed, it will first enter the liver and can be stored or transferred to other tissues.
+When glucose is absorbed, it first enters the liver and can then be stored or transferred to other tissues.

-Initially, most of it will be stored, and as the liver's glycogen stores fill up, more glucose is transferred to other tissues (muscle).
+Initially, it will be stored mostly and, as the liver's glycogen stores fill up, more glucose will be passed on to other tissues (muscle).

-The complete synthesis of muscle glycogen will take 24 hours and sometimes longer, especially when there is muscle damage or carbohydrate intake is modest.
+The process of complete muscle glycogen synthesis will take 24 hours and sometimes longer, especially when there is muscle damage or carbohydrate intake is modest.

-Within a 4- to 6-hour window, carbohydrate ingestion can result in significant elevations in muscle glycogen, and in several (but not all) studies this has resulted in improved endurance performance on the second bout of exercise.
+Within a 4- to 6-hour window, carbohydrate intake can result in significant elevations in muscle glycogen, and in several studies (not all) this has resulted in improved endurance performance in the second set of exercises.

 How to achieve muscle glycogen synthesis?

 To achieve muscle glycogen synthesis , carbohydrate intake is essential.
-The usual recommendation is 1.2 g/kg/h for 3–4 hours after exercise to maximize glycogen synthesis.
+The general recommendation is 1.2 g/kg/h for 3-4 hours after exercise to maximize glycogen synthesis.

-Regarding the recommended amount of CHO for glycogen replenishment, van Loon et al. (10) showed that the intake of 1.2 g/kg/hour of CHO resulted in a 150% greater glycogen resynthesis (from 17 to 45 mmol/kg dm/h) in relation to a lower dose of 0.8 g/kg/hour.
+Regarding the amount of CHO recommended for glycogen replacement, van Loon et al. (10) showed how an intake of 1.2 g/Kg/hour of CHO resulted in a 150% greater glycogen resynthesis (from 17 to 45 mmol/Kg dm/h) compared to a lower dose of 0.8 g/Kg/hour.

-In searching for the optimal amount in this regard, Howarth et al (12) showed that the ingestion of 1.6 g/kg/hour did not stimulate further glycogen resynthesis.
-Thus, they considered that the recommended amount of post-exercise CHO will be around 1.0-1.2 g/kg/hour within the first hour after cessation of exercise and will continue with an intake of 1.0-1.2 g/kg/h every 4-6 hours or until resuming regular meals (2).
+Seeking the optimal amount, Howarth et al. (12) showed that an intake of 1.6 g/kg/hour did not further stimulate glycogen resynthesis.
+Therefore, they considered that the recommended amount of carbohydrate intake after exercise should be around 1.0–1.2 g/kg/hour within the first hour after exercise cessation, and should continue with an intake of 1.0–1.2 g/kg/hour every 4–6 hours or until resuming normal meals (2).

-As for the ratio, you should consume 2:1 maltodextrin/fructose as explained in the guide ( stage races and how glycogen is stored ) to fill not only the muscle level but also 100% of all the glycogen stores in the body.
+Regarding the ratio, a 2:1 maltodextrin/fructose ratio should be consumed, as explained in the guide ( stage races and how glycogen is stored ), to replenish not only the muscles but also all the body's glycogen stores to 100%.
 (13,14)

 Regarding muscle soreness, there are several strategies to reduce it.
-There are suggestions that antioxidants may help, tart cherry juice has been proposed as a strategy, and protein has also been suggested.
-There is some evidence for all of these.
-Although protein, along with adequate carbohydrates, is the primary focus when it comes to muscle recovery.
+Antioxidants have been suggested as helpful, tart cherry juice has been proposed, and protein has also been suggested.
+There is some evidence to support all of these.
+However, protein, along with adequate carbohydrates, is paramount when it comes to muscle recovery.

 The use of protein is fully established in the muscle recovery process .
-Just look at any athlete in their daily routine drinking their protein or "Recovery" shake, or the options the industry has prepared based on protein-rich products designed solely for post-workout.
+Just look at any athlete in their daily routine drinking their protein or "recovery" shake, or the options the industry offers us based on protein-rich products designed specifically for post-exercise.

-This is so universal that it seems crazy to reconsider it.
-But (let's be critical), from the perspective of glycogen resynthesis , is protein absolutely necessary?
+This is so universal that it seems crazy to even question it.
+But (let's be critical), from the point of view of glycogen resynthesis , is protein absolutely necessary?

-To understand this section, let's differentiate between the possible effects of protein on two muscle recovery processes.
+To understand this section, we will differentiate the possible effect of protein in two muscle recovery processes.

 Protein synthesis

-On the one hand, there is protein synthesis, something that is undoubtedly essential for the regeneration of structures damaged during exercise (15) and for the long-term adaptation process of the athlete:
+On the one hand, there is protein synthesis, something that is undoubtedly fundamental for the regeneration of structures damaged during exercise (15) and for the long-term adaptation process of the athlete:

-Protein synthesis is a long process that cannot be completed in a few hours.
-This protein synthesis, therefore, has little significance in short-term muscle recovery , since it is unlikely that damaged structures can be restored in just a few hours.
+Protein synthesis is a lengthy process that cannot be completed in just a few hours.
+Therefore, this protein synthesis has little significance in short-term muscle recovery , as it is difficult to repair damaged structures in a few hours.

-If we look at the long term, protein will be a key ingredient in recovery.
+Looking at it in the long term, protein will be a fundamental ingredient in recovery.

 Glycogen resynthesis

-And on the other hand, our great concern of this entry, the short-term glycogen resynthesis .
+And on the other hand, our main concern in this entry, the short-term resynthesis of glycogen .

-Protein has no (or very little) effect on glycogen resynthesis as long as an adequate amount of carbohydrate is available (around 1-1.2 g carbohydrate/kg of body weight).
-It is estimated that when there is less than 0.8 g of carbohydrate/kg of body weight, protein aids in this glycogen synthesis.
+Protein has no effect (or a very small effect) on glycogen resynthesis as long as there is an adequate amount of carbohydrates available (around 1-1.2 g of carbohydrates/kg of body weight).
+It is estimated that when there are fewer than 0.8 g of carbohydrates/kg of body weight, protein assists in this glycogen synthesis.

-Protein can slow gastric emptying, which is essential for rapid muscle recovery .
-Therefore, 2:1 or 1:1 (carbohydrate:protein) or 0:1 (protein only) combinations have no benefit when it comes to glycogen restoration.
-In other words, they represent incomplete recovery.
+Protein can slow gastric emptying, which is crucial for rapid muscle recovery .
+Therefore, 2:1 or 1:1 (carbohydrate:protein) or 0:1 (protein only) ratios offer no benefit when it comes to glycogen restoration.
+In other words, it's incomplete recovery.

-The effect of various insulinotropic amino acids and their anabolic effects on glycogen resynthesis has been studied, but no beneficial results have been observed.
-Currently, the true effect these amino acids have on muscle recovery is unknown.
+The effects of various insulinotropic amino acids and their anabolic effects on glycogen resynthesis have been studied, but no beneficial results have been observed.
+Currently, their true effect on muscle recovery is unknown.

-Therefore, when it comes to recovering and optimizing glycogen replenishment , we must be very clear about the athlete's priorities.
+Therefore, when it comes to recovering and optimizing glycogen "filling" , we must be very clear about the athlete's priorities.

 - Short-term recovery: Rehydration and rapid carbohydrate intake are key.
-Protein intake can be neglected if you're competing in a short time and your main goal is glycogen replenishment.
+Protein intake can be omitted if the competition is within a few hours and the main objective is glycogen replenishment.

 - Medium- to long-term recovery: Aside from hydration and substrate refueling, protein intake is essential for protein synthesis and muscle recovery.
-However, the order of intake may also depend on priorities.
-During a Tour de France, for example, both a quick protein intake and a later protein intake may be of interest, depending on the availability of substrates and the possibility of ingesting protein while cycling, for example.
+However, the order can also depend on priorities.
+In a Tour de France, for example, both rapid and later protein intake might be beneficial, depending on substrate availability and the possibility of consuming protein while cycling, for instance.

-Therefore, once we understand the context of the most effective and rapid “refilling” of muscle and liver glycogen, we add the following practical proposal for muscle recovery :
+Therefore, once the context regarding the most effective and rapid "replenishment" of muscle and liver glycogen is understood, we add the following practical proposal for muscle recovery :

-Short-term muscle recovery (0-8 h): Absolute priority is given to carbohydrate intake, as soon as possible, in an amount of 1-1.2 g carbohydrate/kg/hour with a combination of sugars (maltodextrin + fructose) in a minimum ratio of 2:1.
+Short-term muscle recovery (0-8 h): Absolute priority to carbohydrate intake, as soon as possible, in an amount of 1-1.2 g HC/kg/hour with a combination of sugars (Maltodextrin + Fructose) in a minimum ratio of 2:1.
 Frequent (every 15-30 minutes) and small intakes.

-The following table indicates how the recommended dosage of Fanté GLYCOGEN varies according to body weight.
-The heavier you are, the more you'll need, because larger individuals can store larger amounts of glycogen and essentially have more muscle mass to repair and replenish.
+The following table shows how the recommended dosage of Fanté GLYCOGEN varies according to body weight.
+The heavier you are, the more you will need, because larger individuals can store greater amounts of glycogen and essentially have more muscle mass to repair and replenish.

-As you'll see, this usage mode is exclusive to Fanté GLYCOGEN .
-There's no similar product available, and it's not recommended for any other recovery product on the market.
-If you'd like to learn more, we recommend checking out the usage modes for our Fanté products based on intensity and duration.
+As you'll see, this usage mode is exclusive to Fanté GLYCOGEN ; nothing similar exists, and it's not recommended to use this mode with any other recovery product on the market.
+If you'd like to learn more, we recommend checking out the usage modes for our Fanté products, categorized by intensity and duration.

 Literature